platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 {{% vendor/cli %}} project:info
 ```

-And you can launch the web console for your project at any time by doing
+And you can launch the web console for your project at any time by doing:
 ```shell
 {{% vendor/cli %}} web
 ```